-Praluent works by inactivating a protein in the liver called proprotein convertase subtilisin kexin 9 (PCSK9).
+Praluent (alirocumab) works by inactivating a protein in the liver called proprotein convertase subtilisin kexin 9 (PCSK9).
 It is classified as a PCSK9 inhibitor.

-PCSK9 blocks the receptors that transport low density lipoprotein (LDL or "bad cholesterol) into the liver for metabolism (break down).
-Without these receptors, more LDL (bad cholesterol) remains in the blood.
+PCSK9 blocks the receptors that transport low density lipoprotein (LDL or "bad cholesterol) into the liver for metabolism (breakdown).
+Without these receptors, more LDL remains in the blood.
 So, by blocking PCSK9, more receptors are available to capture the bad LDL cholesterol for breakdown and removal from the blood.
 Lowering the LDL in the blood is better for the heart and can help to reduce the incidence of severe heart disease.

 Related Medical Questions